jupi421/colbuilder/docs/data/README.md

 - `.pdb`: Protein Data Bank format, contains atomic coordinates and other information about macromolecules.
 - `.lib`, `.rtp`, `.ff`: Specialized formats used by MODELLER and GROMACS.
 These are typically text-based and can be viewed with a text editor.

-For detailed information on file formats and their contents, refer to the documentation of MODELLER, GROMACS, and other relevant software used in the Colbuilder pipeline.
+For detailed information on file formats and their contents, refer to the documentation of MODELLER, GROMACS, and other relevant software used in the ColBuilder pipeline.